NordicPlayground/nRF51-ble-peripheral-bond-handling/README.md

 >When this happens, allow the device to go into System Off mode and then press Button 1.
 This will wake up the application and clear all existing bonds.
 >The bonds can also be cleared by power-cycling the board by keeping the Button 1 pressed. ([SDK documentation])

-Another alternative is to make use of the DM API to clear devices that are no longer needed rather than of clearing all of them.
-However, the challenge for the application is do know which bond to delete.
+Another alternative is to make use of the DM API to clear devices that are no longer needed rather than clearing all of them.
+However, the challenge for the application is to know which bond to delete.

 In this example I have chosen to implement automatic deletion of the bonded device that was least recently stored when the limit is reached, hence stopping the
 DM_DEVICE_CONTEXT_FULL event from occurring.
 This means that there will always be at least one row available for a new bond.